 posted in Serious Injuries, by dcmmoguls, on September 21, 2018

-After any catastrophic event you should be taking the first steps toward filing an insurance claim.
-Although insurance companies are required to open any claim they receive from you, there are rare cases where your insurance company will not open a claim.
+After any catastrophic event you should immediately take the first steps toward filing an insurance claim.
+Although insurance companies are required to open any claim they receive from you, there are cases where your insurance company will not open a claim and you should get help from a qualified insurance claim lawyer.

-In such a case, you have the option to and should immediately contact the California Department of Insurance.
-There is approximately a one-year time window to report your claim.
-Insurance companies may possibly deny your claim if taken any longer to report.
+If your insurance company does not act reasonably in opening a fire claim or a flood claim or an earthquake claim, you can immediately contact the California Department of Insurance.
+There is approximately a one-year time window to report your claim to your own insurance company.
+Insurance companies may possibly deny your claim if you’ve taken any longer to report.

-If one has not been assigned to you, then you should insist on being appointed one to move forward.
-A time, preferably as soon as possible, should then be agreed upon for an actual inspection to be made.
-It is your responsibility to inform the inspector assigned to you of all of the damages to your property.
+If an adjuster or claims representative is not assigned to you right away, then you should insist on immediately being assigned a claims representative so you can move forward in the process of evaluation of your loss.
+Inspection of your property as soon as possible should be agreed upon, which can be challenging in a disaster environment where many other people have losses similar to yours.
+It is your responsibility to inform the inspector or adjuster assigned to your claim of all of the damage to your property.
 Keep in mind to point out and review lesser visible areas such as hard to reach crawlspaces and shifted foundations.

 These claim adjusters are trained to find any possible damages to many different kinds of properties.
-But even in a case where something has been overlooked, a follow up inspection can be made for them to return.
+But even in a case where something has been overlooked, a follow up inspection appointment should be made.

-Residing in the state of California, it is important to decide whether to buy insurance or not in case of a catastrophic event.
+Residing in the state of California, it is important to decide whether to buy earthquake insurance or not in case of a catastrophic event.
+Buying homeowners insurance for fire is a must, and your need for flood insurance may depend on where your home is located.

-If you’re wondering what you should do if you are not able to afford the insurance, there a few precautionary steps you’re able to take.
+If you’re wondering what you should do if you are not able to afford earthquake insurance, there a few precautionary steps you might consider.
 These include: